PreciousIfeaka/alx-low_level_programming/0x01-variables_if_else_while/README.md

-determines if a random number is positive, negative or zero
+determines the last digit of a number